mvysny/mvysny.github.io/_posts/2022-8-18-vaadin-session-timeout.md

 In short, either Vaadin or web container will eventually close the session, regardless of whether there are browsers open or not.

+### Heartbeats

+The default heartbeat setting is 5 minute or 300 seconds.
+See `DefaultDeploymentConfiguration.getHeartbeatInterval()` for more details.
+You can override this value via Java System properties or via Servlet init parameter, see [Configuration Properties](https://vaadin.com/docs/latest/configuration/properties) for more details.

+The numeric value of the `heartbeatInterval` property denotes a number in seconds.

 ## FAQ